 The latest fashion in the sound card design is to allow the sound card to be used with a smartphone or tablet.
 In order to do that, first of all, a special adapter is needed.
 It is so called OTG cable for Android devices, or ever-changing adapter for iSomething products.

 Besides the adapter, there is an issue of power consumption, which has at least three solution.
-The newer Traktor Audio II and Traktor Kontrol Z1 require an external power adapter to be plugged into the card, which, in my opinion, completely defeats the purpose of playing with a mobile setup.
+The newer Traktor Audio II and Traktor Kontrol Z1 require an external power adapter to be plugged into the card, which, in my opinion, completely defeats the purpose of playing with a mobile setup (the adapter is not needed when you connect those cards to the laptop).
 The FiiO Kunlun card has its own battery with rather large capacity, which also can be used to charge the phone in an emergency, but not while you are playing the music.
 And, finally, the Dragonfly 1.5 (Red and Black edition) swapped the old TI receiver chip with a newer ATM chipset, and achieved such low power consumption that, at least by the manufacturer claim, any phone will be happy to play through this card.

 Personally, I tried using smartphone with the Kunlun, but only to find that playing full milonga on PowerAmp is much more tiresome, than lugging over the laptop, even for the cozy home parties.